Medically reviewed: August 15, 2017

 Do not share this medicine with another person.

-Different brands of testosterone topical have different instructions for use.
+Different brands of Testim have different instructions for use.
 Not every brand of this medicine is used on the same skin areas.
 Some brands are applied to the shoulder, upper arm, or stomach.
 Other brands are applied to the thighs or to the underarms.
 Carefully follow the patient instructions provided with your medicine.

 Apply testosterone gel to dry skin after showering or bathing.
 Allow the medicine to dry for at least 5 minutes before you dress.

 Wash your hands with soap and water after applying the gel.